Amiriel01/Members-Only-Message-Board/README.md

 ![](public/images/admin.png)

-Each message board page has a logout button other than the first load in non-user view.
+Each message board page has a logout button, other than the non-user view.